mozilla-services/docs/source/storage/apis-1.1.rst

 URL semantics
 =============

-Storag URLs follow, for the most part, REST semantics.
+Storage URLs follow, for the most part, REST semantics.
 Request and response bodies are all JSON-encoded.

 The URL for Weave Storage requests is structured as follows::